 Skiing in Europe is dramatic, with some of the biggest ski regions and the best family ski resorts in the world.
 The Austrian and Swiss Alps are huge, spectacular peaks like the Matterhorn in Zermatt and The Jungfrau Region are the backdrop for long vertical and extraordinary scenery.
 European ski resorts, like Verbier and Kitzbuhel, offer more terrain than North American ski resorts like Big Sky/Moonlight Basin, Alta/Snowbird, Whistler/Blackcomb and Vail.
 Ski resorts in Austria, France, Italy, and Switzerland connect ski villages with extensive lift systems all on a regional interchangeable lift ticket.

 The French Alps offer a big adventure.
 You will encounter big mountain skiing with awesome scenery, skiing long runs over 4,000-feet of vertical and riding high-capacity ski lifts.
 France is home to the biggest ski resorts in the world – Les 3 Vallées encompasses 25 peaks, 8 ski resorts and 600 kilometers of skiing, with great ski villages of Courchevel and Méribel plus Val Thorens.
-France’s Val D’isere has over 90 lifts that interconnect with Tignes for 186 miles of prepared skiing.
-Le Grand Massif is another big French ski resort, of 5 villages, just an hour from Geneva and very family friendly.
+France’s Val D’Isere has over 90 lifts that interconnect with Tignes for 186 miles of prepared skiing.
+Portes Du Soleil is a big French Swiss ski resort, of 12 villages spanning both countries, between Lake Geneva and Mont Blanc – very family friendly.

 Austria is another favorite for family skiing in the Alps, see our ski reviews of Austria’s best family friendly ski resorts in the Tyrol, Kitzbuhel, SkiWelt, Innsbruck and Zillertal.
 The Arlberg region of St Anton and Lech Zurs, and the Otztal valley ski resorts of Solden and Obergurgl Hochgurgl areand our Austrian ski photos.
 For families, Austrian ski schools are among the best anywhere, and multilingual.